Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 *************************************
 ```

-Note that the matrix of constants **C** in (4) has 8 rows and 12 columns.
+***Note*** The matrix of constants **C** in (4) has eight rows and 12 columns.

 `aie_iir_1a.jl` is a Julia script included in this tutorial which:

-* defines the filter characteristics
+* Defines the filter characteristics.
-* breaks down the filter into second order sections
+* Breaks down the filter into second-order sections.
-* generates the SIMD coefficients for each stage using the [Double64](https://juliamath.github.io/DoubleFloats.jl/stable/) datatype
+* Generates the SIMD coefficients for each stage using the [Double64](https://juliamath.github.io/DoubleFloats.jl/stable/) datatype.

-The vector processor on the AI engine can perform 8 multiply-accumulate operations on [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) variables in *one cycle*.
-If there were 8 *independent* inputs to be processed simultaneously by 8 *independent* IIR biquad filters, then the kernel code would be straightforward, and from (1), those signals would be processed with an *ideal* latency of 5 cycles:
+The vector processor on the AI Engine can perform eight multiply-accumulate operations on [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) variables in *one cycle*.
+If there were eight *independent* inputs to be processed simultaneously by eight *independent* IIR biquad filters, then the kernel code would be straightforward, and from (1), those signals would be processed with an *ideal* latency of five cycles:

 * cycle 1: y<sub>i</sub>[n]  = *K* * *b*<sub>0</sub> * *x*<sub>i</sub>[*n*]
 * cycle 2: y<sub>i</sub>[n] += *K* * *b*<sub>1</sub> * *x*<sub>i</sub>[*n*-1]